Marek: Are you, uh... married?

 Marek: [takes sword from Chris] Here, let me take that thing from you before you cut something off you'll need later on.

-Professor Johnston: This form the boy who hated Easter because he couldn't find the eggs.
+Professor Johnston: This from the boy who hated Easter because he couldn't find the eggs.

 Chris Johnston: [laughing] Yeah, because you BURIED the eggs!